 Hair Loss And Menopause

 During menopause, there is a changing in the levels of hormones.
 Estrogen and progesterone levels fall, meaning that the effects of the androgens are increased.
 This is significant because alopecia is related to increased androgen activity.
 In menopause, when the levels of female hormones fall, the effects of androgens can increase, causing certain hair follicles to fail.
 Depending on your genetic risk, these follicles produce progressively weaker hair and then eventually none at all.
 Other factors include genetic predisposition, unusual levels of stress, other hormonal imbalances, nutritional or iron deficiencies.

 PCOS stands for Polycystic Ovary Syndrome.
 If you are a woman with this disorder your hormones are not necessarily working as efficiently as possible.
 Women with PCOS have bodies that make more male hormones, otherwise known as androgen than it should.
 Whilst this can cause extra hair to sprout on your face and body, it has the opposite effect on your scalp with the hair on your head thinning out.
 PCOS can also lead to ovulation problems, acne, and weight gain.
 Sometimes thinning hair is the only obvious sign and if you are struggling to explain your hair loss, this could be the answer.

-If you would like to know more about Female Pattern Hair Loss, please contact the Toronto Hair Transplant Centre.
+If you would like to know more about Female Pattern Hair Loss, please contact the Toronto Hair Transplant Surgeons.
 Our specialists can advise you on what exactly is the cause and what can be done about it.
 Sometimes the best answer really is transplantation.
 It’s never been a more affordable time to opt for the permanent solution in ensuring you have the hair that you want.